 We are committed to working towards more inclusive and less gender-biased representations and rules-based decisions.
 We work with customers to give them more fine-grained descriptions, beyond the 8 levels mentioned above.
 Let us know if you would like to hear more.

-This is a guide to detecting, moderating and handling insults, personal attacks and identity attacks in texts and images.
+This is a guide to detecting, moderating and handling illegal traffic and trade in texts and images.